spiritedtechie/metrics-in-action/metrics-customer-api/README.md

 Setup
 -----

 1) Ensure the Address lookup stub is running.
-Follow README instructions in folder.
+Follow README for external-http-service-stub.

 2) Build the application